cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 }
 ```

-`nextSequenceSend` and `nextSequenceRecv` are stored separately so they can be proved individually:
+The `nextSequenceSend` and `nextSequenceRecv` unsigned integer counters are stored separately so they can be proved individually:

 ```typescript
 function nextSequenceSendKey(connectionIdentifier: Identifier, channelIdentifier: Identifier) {